brianr747/platform/README.md

 (I expect to get some collaboration on this project.
 I am using it for my own research, and I am working off the MASTER branch.
 If there are other users, I will switch to a MASTER/DEVELOPMENT  structure, so that my work doesn't break other people's work.
-I would argue that it is too soon for anyone else to adopt as a work platform, unless they want to either go off in their own direction, or willing to keep up with the design changes that will hit until the project structure matures. - Brian R)
+I make side branches when there fairly major changes that will break things for a short period of time, however, those get merged back as quickly as possible.)

 ## Features